DevOps and Sharing a State of Grace

 I'll close by restating that a successful DevOps culture and the idea of operating in a “State of Grace” share a lot in common.
 Remember doing DevOps isn't really about using DevOps tools; it’s about investing in your company’s culture.
 It’s about your engaged employees (people) operating with autonomy and intent under processes that they craft and own, and continuously creating products with real value for your end users.
 Empower your employees and they will create and share those momentary states of grace with your customers—that is DevOps.

-Eric Smith is the DevOps Engineering Lead at SentryOne.
+Eric Smith is the DevOps Engineering Manager at SentryOne.
 Eric's team focuses on optimizing the process and tooling used by our delivery teams and evangelizes DevOps practices at SentryOne.
 He originally joined the SentryOne team in 2011 as an intern.
 Eric has had the pleasure to grow with the company, and has held a variety of roles including Support, Documentation, and Quality Assurance.
 Eric is a proud veteran of the United States Air Force, earning the rank of Staff Sergeant during his six-year term as an Avionics maintainer for F15s (AFSC 2A0X1A).